|

 methods, while other methods are unique thus creating some confusion for

+some players.
 In this discussion MRs are equivalent to FSJs-A: the "A" stands for

 Advancer.
 But MRs are not the same as FSJs-R: "R" stands for Responder